You are listening to the Sean Hannity Radio Show Podcast.

 Papa John's made it very popular.

-It's called the Better Deal.
+It's called The Better Deal.

-Oh, so the better deal, Papa John's.
+Oh, so the Better Deal, Papa John's.

 So you get two pizzas for the price of one.

-Yeah, you get two Democratics.
+Yeah, you get two Democratic people.

 We have the lowest home ownership rate in this country.